Adam Kronick and Dana Zosky

 Jen O started at CWP as a camper in Koalas.
 She worked at Camp White Pine as a counsellor and in our office at camp for 13 years.
 In 2012, Jen left a career in teaching to join CWP as our Administrative Director.
 Got a question about camp?
 Call Jen O!

 During the year, Tyler works as music teacher in the Toronto District School Board.
 He started his camp journey as a Kiwi counsellor over ten years ago, and eventually moved up to Head of Drama.
 He is now one of our program directors and co-supervises the Creative Arts with Gary.

-This English native is back for his fourth year at Camp White Pine and his second as Program Director.
+This English native is back for his fifth year at Camp White Pine and his third as Program Director.
 He’s very excited to work with Tyler again this summer to create some amazing camp-wide programming.

 A teacher at The Mabin School during the year, Steph spends her summers at CWP.
 She supervises our Pre-Wee programs and is involved in all aspects of camp life.

 T.V.
 Section Head and Head Counsellor

 A Principal in the Toronto District School Board during the year, Anthony spends his summer working with our oldest campers in the Training Village.
 Additionally, he provides support and supervision for our Junior Staff throughout camp.
 Anthony loves CWP and is involved in all areas of camp.

 Creative Arts Supervisor